ShaikhBorhanUddin/Facial-Emotion-Recognition-Project/README.md

 ## 📊 Results

 Performance matrix summary for all models are included in this section.
-For more details of model architecture and matrix visualizations please click individual models.
+For more details of model architecture and matrix visualizations please browse `Src` folder of this repository.

 | Model                   | Accuracy | F1 Score | Loss   | Precision | Recall  | Training       |
 |-------------------------|----------|----------|--------|-----------|---------|----------------|